codywall/archive-transformer/pages/2007-05-20-ready-their-dreams-–-csumb-president-invested-graduation-ceremony.md

 ---
-layout: archive
+title: &gt;-
-title: Ready for their dreams &#x2013; CSUMB president invested at graduation ceremony
+  Ready for their dreams &#x2013; CSUMB president invested at graduation ceremony
 date: May 20 2007
+slug: &gt;-
+  ready-for-their-dreams-&#x2013;-csumb-president-invested-at-graduation-ceremony
 ---